+The significance of landscape effect is arrived at using a combination of the matrix shown in Table 1-4 below and the significance (EPA, 2022) definitions in Table 1-5.
 The significance of landscape effect was arrived at by combining the magnitude and sensitivity classifications, using the assessment matrix in Table 1-4 below, where landscape sensitivity is shown in the left-hand first column and magnitude of change is shown in the first row at the top of the table.